Ezra 10

 - Nehemiah 8:9This day is holy unto the LORD your God; mourn not, nor weep.
 For all the people wept.The same returned community, the same Ezra - sorrow over the law that gives way, in time, to joy.

-- James 5:16Confess your faults one to another… The effectual fervent prayer of a righteous man availeth much.Sin brought into the light of the gathered community rather than left hidden in separate homes.
+- James 5:16Confess your faults one to another… The effectual fervent prayer of a righteous man availeth much.Sin brought into the light of the gathered community, owned together and answered together.

 The Assembly in the Rain - A People Trembling

-- Ephesians 5:26-27That he might sanctify and cleanse it… that it should be holy and without blemish.The holiness the people sought by separation - secured instead by Christ’s own cleansing of His people.
+- Ephesians 5:26-27That he might sanctify and cleanse it… that it should be holy and without blemish.The holiness the people sought by separation - and the deeper picture of Christ's own cleansing of His people.

 - Psalm 2:11Serve the LORD with fear, and rejoice with trembling.The trembling of the assembly - the right posture of a people who grasp the seriousness of standing before God.